-If a student needs a copy of his/her grades for work reimbursement, a copy of all grades can be printed by the student from his/her portal and submitted for reimbursement.
-If the student's workplace will not accept the printed copy, the student should submit a written request to the dean of academic services (academicservices@lindenwood.edu) and a copy will be sent to the employer.
+Students who need a copy of their grades for work reimbursement may print a copy from the student portal.
+If a student's workplace will not accept the printed copy, the student should submit a written request to the Dean of Academic Services

+(academicservices@lindenwood.edu) and a copy will be sent to the employer.
 The request must include the mailing address to which the report should be sent, student ID, term for which grades are requested, signature of the student making the request, and a contact telephone number.
 The request can be sent by fax to (636) 949-4776.